sleepy762/lucidloader/CONFIGURING.md

 name=Windows
 path=EFI\Microsoft\Boot\bootmgfw.efi

-# The bootloader can also load any UEFI app and not just operating systems
+# The boot manager can also load any UEFI app and not just operating systems
 name=Some UEFI App
 path=\path\to\UEFI\app
 args=args to pass to the app